Malcolm Barber

-Malcolm Charles Barber (born 4 March 1943) is a British scholar of medieval history, described as the world's leading living expert on the Knights Templar.
+Malcolm Charles Barber (born 4 March 1943) is a British medievalist.
+He has been described as the world's leading living expert on the Knights Templar.
 He is considered to have written the two most comprehensive books on the subject, The Trial of the Templars (1978) and The New Knighthood: A History of the Order of the Temple (1994).
 He has been an editor for The Journal of Medieval History and written many articles on the Templars, the Cathars, various elements of the Crusades, and the reign of Philip IV of France.

 Biography

 Born in 1943, Barber attended Walpole Grammar School in Ealing from 1954–1961, followed by the University of Nottingham from 1961–1966, where he received his first-class degree in 1964.
 His post-grad studies were under Bernard Hamilton in the area of grandmasters of the Templars.
 Barber attended the British School at Rome from 1965–1966, then was appointed assistant lecturer at the University of Reading in 1966.
 He received his PhD in 1968 from the University of Nottingham.

 Barber was a Professor of Medieval European History in the Faculty of Arts and Humanities at the University of Reading in the UK, until his retirement in September 2004.